binjeh/Karen/README.md

 ### Disclaimer
 This bot is still in a early stage.<br>
 Please expect (rare) crashes and minor performance problems until the bot is mature enough.

-### About the bad GoReportCard score
-This project will probably never reach more than a D on GoReportCard because I hugely disagree on gofmt's decision to use tabs instead of spaces.
-I know that this discussion is as old as programming itself, but this is my opinion on this.
-I prefer spaces.
-Always.
-I might create a fork of gofmt that allows spaces at some point.

-The primary reason for having GoReportCard at all are the go_vet, gocyclo, ineffassign and misspell tests.<br>
-You are forced to keep the score as-is or improve it when making contributions to the project.

 ### How does this work?
 I've drawn a colorful picture just for you!